woustachemax/Flowseidon/PROCESS.md

 Implemented complete CRUD operations for workflows using tRPC with `protectedProcedure` middleware.
 Created router with create, list, getById, updateName, and remove endpoints, all scoped to authenticated users.
 Established naming convention to use `ctx.session` instead of `ctx.auth` to align with Better Auth's standard practices.
 Integrated `random-word-slugs` for automatic workflow name generation on creation.

 Built tRPC query infrastructure with proper type inference using `inferRouterInputs<AppRouter>` for input types.
 Created custom React hooks in `hooks/use-workflow.ts` with `useSuspenseWorkflows()` utilizing `useSuspenseQuery` for automatic loading states.
 Set up server-side prefetching utilities in `trpc/prefetch.ts` to enable SSR data hydration, allowing workflows to be pre-fetched on the server and seamlessly hydrated on the client through `HydrateClient` wrapper component.
 This architecture ensures optimal performance with no loading spinners on initial page load while maintaining full type safety across the client-server boundary.

+## Day 6: Workflows UI & Premium Feature Gating

+Built the workflows page UI with reusable entity components.
+Created `EntityHeader` component with title, description, and action button featuring tasteful microinteractions (Plus icon rotation on hover, subtle shimmer effects, cyan accent colors matching the design system).
+Implemented `EntityContainer` for consistent page padding and layout structure across entity pages.

+Developed workflows feature with `WorkflowsHeader`, `WorkflowList`, and `WorkflowsContainer` components using Suspense boundaries for optimal loading states.
+Integrated `useCreateWorkflow` mutation hook with `trpc.useUtils()` for query invalidation, toast notifications via Sonner, and automatic navigation to newly created workflows.
+Implemented proper error handling with `TRPCClientError` type checking.

+Created premium feature gating system with `premiumProcedure` middleware in tRPC that checks for active subscriptions and throws `FORBIDDEN` errors when access is denied.
+Built `useUpgradeModal` hook that catches `TRPCClientError` instances, detects `FORBIDDEN` status codes, and automatically triggers an upgrade modal.
+Designed `UpgradeModal` component using shadcn/ui AlertDialog that integrates with Better Auth's checkout flow to handle subscription upgrades seamlessly.

+Fixed sidebar responsive design issues in mobile/collapsed modes.
+Added `flex-shrink-0` to icons, `truncate` to text labels, and wrapped footer items in `SidebarMenu` > `SidebarMenuItem` > `SidebarMenuButton` structure to match header alignment.
+Resolved text overflow issues and ensured all interactive elements maintain proper spacing and alignment across collapsed and expanded states.

+Established pattern for protected mutations with upgrade prompts, enabling smooth user experience where free tier users are guided to upgrade when attempting premium features rather than seeing generic error messages.